Octachron/olivine/README.md

 C Enums are mapped either to

   * Polymorphic variant for the `VkResult` type
   * Each subset of `VkStructureType` used as a record extension is mapped to an open sum type
   * Regular variants otherwise

-Vulkan Enum names are prefixed with the type name, olivine removes these prefixes.
+Vulkan enum names are prefixed with the type name, olivine removes these prefixes.

 ## Handle